 Advocates and lobbyists are working hard to maintain the legislation without making more drastic changes to the current legislation.
 In an interview with Lucid News, Ben Unger, New Approach’s Director of Psychedelic Policy, said, “It’s possible there might be additional changes.”
 Although the coalition is putting efforts in retaining the “core policy.”
 He further adds, “It’s extremely unlikely that possession limits would be removed.”

 Possession limits on psychedelics led to a divide among the advocacy groups supporting SB 519.
-Decriminalize Nature — in a press release published before the amendment to impose limits were accepted — demanded to park the bill.
+Decriminalize Nature — in a press release published before the amendment to impose limits were accepted — demanded the bill be parked.
 DN later took a neutral stance on the bill following the disagreement, standing by its request that possession limits be removed.

 The Assembly Health Committee had demanded the lawmakers to define the possession limits for the bill to be “more clear and to provide an objective safe harbour for individuals under the new law,” Unger told Lucid News.
 The Senator accepted the amendments to continue progressing in the legislature.